kitctf/www/about.md

 permalink: /about/
 ---

-We're a group of students, computer security enthusiasts and [CTF](https://ctftime.org/ctf-wtf/) players from the [Karlsruhe Institute of Technology](https://www.kit.edu/english).
+We are a group of students, computer security enthusiasts and [CTF](https://ctftime.org/ctf-wtf/) players from the [Karlsruhe Institute of Technology](https://www.kit.edu/english).

 ## We want you!!